ONSdigital/sml-supporting-info/README.md

 ## Notes on testing

-Notes on [testing](https://github.com/ONSdigital/sml-supporting-info/method-info/notesOnTesting) explain what test covergae we have and plans for future testing
+Notes on [testing](https://github.com/ONSdigital/sml-supporting-info/method-info/notesOnTesting) explain what test coverage we have and plans for future testing.